Transparent wood composite

-Transparent wood composites are novel wood materials which have up to 90% transparency.
-Some have better mechanical properties than wood itself.
-They were made for the first time in 1992.
-These materials are significantly more biodegradable than glass and plastics.
-Transparent wood is also shatterproof, making it suitable for applications like cell phone screens.
+Transparent wood composite is a composite material made by chemically removing the light-absorbing lignin from wood and impregnating the remaining porous cellulose scaffold with a transparent polymer, such as poly(methyl methacrylate) (PMMA) or epoxy.
+This process renders the wood transparent by matching the refractive indices of the cellulose and the polymer, which minimizes light scattering.

+First produced in 1992 by German researcher Siegfried Fink, the material has seen renewed research interest since 2016 due to its potential as a sustainable alternative to glass and plastic in the construction and energy sectors.
+Transparent wood composites exhibit high optical transmittance (up to 90%) and distinctive optical haze, which allows them to transmit light while distributing it uniformly.

+Unlike glass, transparent wood possesses excellent mechanical properties; it is shatterproof, tough, and often retains or exceeds the strength of the original wood.
+It also offers superior thermal insulation compared to traditional glass windows.
+Potential applications for the material include energy-efficient glazing systems, substrates for solar cells, and touch-sensitive panels.

 History

 A research group led by Professor Lars Berglund from Swedish KTH University along with a University of Maryland research group led by Professor Liangbing Hu have developed a method to remove the color and some chemicals from small blocks of wood, followed by adding polymers, such as poly(methyl methacrylate) (PMMA) and epoxy, at the cellular level, thereby rendering them transparent.

 As soon as released in between 2015 and 2016, see-through wood had a large press reaction, with articles in ScienceDaily, Wired, The Wall Street Journal, and The New York Times.

-Actually those research groups rediscovered a work from Siegfried Fink (forest ecologist), a German Researcher, from as early as 1992: with a process very similar to Berglund's and Hu's, the German Researcher turned wood transparent to reveal specific cavities of the wood structure for analytical purpose.
+Actually, those research groups rediscovered a work carried out by Siegfried Fink, a German researcher, from as early as 1992: with a process very similar to Berglund's and Hu's, the German researcher turned wood transparent to reveal specific cavities of the wood structure for analytical purpose.

-In 2021 researchers reported a way to manufacture transparent wood lighter and stronger than glass that requires substantially smaller amounts of chemicals and energy than methods used before.
+In 2021, researchers reported a way to manufacture transparent wood lighter and stronger than glass that requires substantially smaller amounts of chemicals and energy than methods used before.
 The thin wood produced with "solar-assisted chemical brushing" is claimed to be lighter and about 50 times stronger than wood treated with previous processes.